 If you’re flying to California, you can fly into either Los Angeles or Santa Barbara.
 Rental cars are available at both locations.
 There are shuttle companies offering service from both locations as well (best to search online for best deals).
 If you’re driving to Solvang, whether coming from the North or South, here’s a map.
 If you plan to ship your bike, please make arrangements with the Royal Copenhagen Inn.
 Planet Ultra cannot be responsible for your bike.

-Bring your sunscreen – but also leg warmers, arm warmers and a jacket or vest.
+Bring your sunscreen – but also leg warmers, arm warmers and a jacket/vest and rain gear.
 Come prepared for every kind of weather.

 Most nights we’ll have a suggested dinner restaurant location.
 Join us if you wish!